PietroPrandini/GuitarHub/README.md

 ## Features
 * the booklet is available to be printed at once, including all the songs till date and then you can expand it by adding the newly released songs without the necessity to reprint the whole booklet;
 * the format of a single page is ISO A5 which supports the idea of  portability;
-* each song starts at a page with an even number to support the updating process;
 * creating songs with musical note names in both absolute and solfege systems;

 ![alphabetic](src/img/forReadme/alphabetic.png) ![solfege](src/img/forReadme/solfege.png)